 Each team had to take their horse from one end of the arena to the other.
 The leader had to climb to the top of the picnic table and stay there until the horse walked all the way around the table in a complete circle.
 Once that obstacle was completed the horse had to walk through the tarp chute.
 That was it.
 Sounds simple, doesn’t it?

 Leadership has failed and faith is diminished whenever a “follower” exhibits one of three emotions; anger, anxiety, or aggression.

 The greatest challenge faced by the first team was getting the horse to move from the starting point.
 Once they got the horse to try they got through the course with a few defections, re-routes, and several changes in tactics.
 This horse had a lot of natural confidence and was willing to go along with the program.

 The second team had a bit more difficulty.
 When the second horse became confused he tried to quit.
-As team member applied more and more pressure he had to do something.
-He moved.
-Sometimes in the opposite direction and trailed by all five humans.
-Since the neck rope had to remain slack there were only two options if the horse headed elsewhere: drop the rope or go with him.
+As team members applied more and more pressure the horse was forced to react.
+He moved, although sometimes in the opposite direction and trailed by all five humans.
+Since the neck rope had to remain slack there were only two options when a horse headed elsewhere: drop the rope or keep with him.

 Eventually the second team achieved the goal and it was time to send in the final team.

 The third horse was new to the obstacle course for the day.
 I led her to the starting position, handed the rope to the rope carrier and the team got busy.
 As the pressure on the horse increased so did her anxiety.
 Team members saw the problem and began talking to each other, trying to head off an escape.